Need a Roof Inspection?📞Call (806) 622-6041

 • • Year-end maintenance planning

-Structural Assessment: While less common, winter inspections are crucial after ice events or when preparing for real estate transactions during the slower season.
+Structural Assessment: winter inspections matter most after a Panhandle ice event or for real estate transactions during the slower months, when scheduling is easier and crews are available on shorter notice.

-• • Ice damage and freeze-thaw cycle assessment
+• • Ice and freeze-thaw damage along eaves, valleys, and chimney flashing

 Amarillo sits in the heart of "Hail Alley," experiencing an average of 9-12 significant hail events annually.
 The Texas Panhandle's geography creates perfect conditions for supercells that produce golf ball to softball-sized hail.